 The Child Protective Services Arizona welfare division was at one time, known as one of the worst functioning CPS agencies in the country.
 Children were taken from their homes and placed in an unvetted foster care system.
 Oftentimes, they were being mistreated, abused, and violated.
 What’s worse is this was happening without even a formal investigation by the Arizona CPS workers as to the allegations that brought about the removal.

 The Arizona CPS Shutdown of 2014

-It’s fair to say the move Arizona’s then-Governor Jan Brewer made to abolish the Child Protective Services Arizona in 2014 was due to all the bad media they had attracted over time.
-But we must ask where Arizona CPS be if the department didn’t catch the media’s attention?
-Still operating with all of the same form and functions?
+It’s fair to say the move Arizona’s then-Governor Jan Brewer made to abolish Child Protective Services Arizona in 2014 was due to all the bad media they had attracted over time.
+But we must ask where Arizona CPS be if the department didn’t catch the media’s attention.
+Still operating with all of the same forms and functions?
 Still as corrupt and poorly mismanaged.
 That would be my guess.

 With not enough time or assistance, the organization was doomed to fail, as staff burnout helped churn through many dedicated team members.
 It also allowed the power-hungry corrupt individuals to move up in the ranks faster than normal.
 This was the perfect storm to jeopardize what should have been a noble and helpful organization for the citizens of Arizona.

 Child Protective Services Arizona Hurt Children Through Neglect